apoorvyadav1111/aws-ccp-udemy-notes/section-3/11-shared-responsibility-model-&-aws-acceptable-policy.md

   - infra
   - regions, AZs, edge locations

-  When u use was, you agree to their usage policy, which basically means not to do bad stuff using them.
+  When you use aws, you agree to their usage policy, which states not to do bad stuff using them.